Adjustable Motion Zones allow you to select an area that you want your Ring to cover and greatly increase the effectiveness of your Ring.

-This article will help you set up your motion zones and give you some tips in making them more effective.
+This article will help you set up your Adjustable Motion Zones and give you some tips in making them more effective.

 Configuring Motion Detection Settings